How to Install and Configure TigerVNC Server on CentOS 8

-Virtual Network Computing (VNC) is a remote desktop technology that enables users to access and control a server or computer through a graphical user interface (GUI) over the network.
-This is especially useful for system administrators and users who prefer managing servers through a desktop environment instead of the command line.
+Virtual Network Computing (VNC) is a remote desktop technology that allows users to access and control a CentOS server through a graphical user interface (GUI).
+This is especially useful for system administrators who prefer GUI-based management instead of working exclusively from the command line.

-In this tutorial, we’ll guide you step-by-step through the installation and configuration of TigerVNC Server on CentOS 8—a fast and lightweight VNC implementation.
-You’ll learn how to set up user sessions, configure access securely, and start remote desktop services for easier server management and productivity.
+In this tutorial, we’ll walk through the installation and configuration of TigerVNC Server on CentOS 8, a fast and lightweight VNC implementation.
+You’ll learn how to configure secure remote desktop access, manage multiple VNC users, and run graphical sessions for efficient server administration.

 Installing a graphical desktop environment